 Released as an Android-only feature, captions automatically generate captions for all the media playing on the phone.
 For example, you could play a podcast and the phone will display the text on the screen in real-time.

 Live Caption is an accessibility feature within Chrome Settings.
-To enable this feature:
+To turn on live captions:

 - Open the Chrome menu.